You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 Your lawyer is also not your friend.
 They need to have a professional relationship with you, so they can be objective about your situation and give you realistic advice.
 It’s a good idea to surround yourself with warmth and emotional support, but you shouldn’t be seeking it from your lawyer.

 Your lawyer is also not your career coach.
-They can’t necessarily advise you about how a particular decision might affect your career, and you shouldn’t expect them to.
-You should seek that kind of advice from people in your industry who you trust.
+They can’t advise you about how a particular decision might affect your career, and you shouldn’t expect them to.
+You should seek that kind of advice from people in your work networks.

 Confidentiality, privilege, and honesty